vasiltatarov/InstaHub/README.md

-## Project Introduction
+﻿## Project Introduction
-MyForum is my defense project for ASP.NET Core MVC course at SoftUni (April-June 2021).
+InstaHub is my defense project for ASP.NET Core MVC course at SoftUni (April-June 2021).
 The website is..

 ## Overview
 ASP.NET Core Template Author -